mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 QUIC DATAGRAMs {{!RFC9221}} were developed as a QUIC extension, intended to support applications that do not need reliable delivery of application data.
 This extension defines two DATAGRAM frame types (one including a length field, the other not including a length field), and these DATAGRAM frames can co-exist with QUIC streams within a single QUIC connection, sharing the connection's cryptographic and authentication context, and congestion controller context.

 There is no default relative priority between DATAGRAM frames with respect to each other, and there is no default priority between DATAGRAM frames and QUIC STREAM frames.
-QUIC implementations may present an API to allow applications to assign relative priorities, but this is not mandated by the standard and might not be present in all implementations.
+QUIC implementations can present an API to allow applications to assign relative priorities within a QUIC connection, but this is not mandated by the standard and might not be present in all implementations.

 Because DATAGRAMs are an extension to QUIC, they inherit a great deal of functionality from QUIC (much of which is described in {{motivations}}); so much so that it is easier to explain what DATAGRAMs do NOT inherit.